-- One government-issued ID
+- One government-issued form of identification

 - Mailing address and business name

-Step 4: Apply for the Best Card for You
+4. Apply for the Best Card for You

 Improve Your Personal Credit Score

-Business credit card companies like to see applicants in the middle of the “Good” FICO range (anything above 640) to feel comfortable issuing a card.
+Business credit card companies like to see applicants in the middle of the “good” FICO range (anything above 670) before issuing a card.

 Reduce Your Expenses

 Create a list of your monthly expenses and review it to get a better idea of what’s necessary and what could be trimmed.
 Your business’s variable costs, such as your cost of goods sold, materials and supplies, packaging materials and labor, would be your best opportunity to cut your expenses.